cfw-guide/dsi.cfw.guide/docs/pl_PL/restoring-nand.md

+---
+---

 # Przywracanie kopii zapasowej NAND

 ::: danger

 OSTRZEŻENIE!
 To jest ***niebezpieczne***.
 Nawet podążając za tymi krokami, nadal istnieje potencjał do zablokowania DSi, ponieważ NAND jest bardzo niskiej jakości, zwłaszcza jeśli flashujesz wiele razy!
 Powinno to być stosowane tylko w ostateczności!

 :::

 ::: tip

 Nie pomiń *niczego* na tej stronie, jakikolwiek błąd znacznie zwiększa szansę na zablokowanie twojego DSi.

 :::

 Po pierwsze, kilka bezpieczniejszych alternatyw dla tego:
 - Instalacja DSiWare może być wykonana za pomocą hiyaCFW lub TWiLight Menu++
-- Odzyskiwanie zdjęć można przeprowadzić za pomocą ninfów, w połączeniu z hiyaCFW lub TWiLight Menu+++, jeśli chcesz je na konsoli
-- Przywracanie konfiguracji przycisków Unlaunch można wykonać z menu Unlaunch
+- Recovering pictures can be done using [ninfs](https://github.com/ihaveamac/ninfs/releases), in combination with hiyaCFW or TWiLight Menu++ if you want them on console.
+The latest version of the HiyaCFW Helper allows you to copy your photos from your NAND to the SDNAND during setup
+- Restoring an Unlaunch button configuration can be done from the Unlaunch menu, which can be accessed by holding <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while powering the console on
 - Uruchamianie w Unlaunch skutkujące błędem?
-Wyciągnij kartę SD i spróbuj ponownie.
+Take out your SD card and try starting the system again.
 Jeśli zadziała, to jest to błąd na twojej karcie SD i przywrócenie kopii zapasowej NAND tego nie naprawi
-- "Wystąpił błąd..." podczas uruchamiania systemu to błąd hiyaCFW i nie jest związany z pamięcią NAND, zobacz stronę [troubleshooting](https://wiki.ds-homebrew.com/hiyacfw/troubleshooting) by zdobyć więcej informacji
-- Wszelkie błędy w TWiLight Menu++ są niepowiązane i powinieneś ponownie pobrać TWiLight Menu++ lub poprosić o pomoc na Discordzie
+- "An error has occurred..." on boot is likely a hiyaCFW error and is not related to your NAND, see [hiyaCFW FAQ & Troubleshooting](https://wiki.ds-homebrew.com/hiyacfw/faq) for more information
+- Any errors in TWiLight Menu++ are unrelated and you should try reinstalling TWiLight Menu++ or ask for help on [Discord](https://ds-homebrew.com/discord)
 - Odinstalowanie Unlauncha, czy to poprzez flashowanie NAND czy użycie deinstalatora, powinno być unikane, chyba że jest to absolutnie konieczne, możesz ustawić klucze autobootu na "Launcher" i DSi będzie jak nowy

 Jedyną rzeczą, którą powinieneś zrobić ze swoją pamięcią NAND jest instalacja Unlaunch.
 W przeciwnym razie należy korzystać z innych rozwiązań.